Ashiquemk/Yt_transcript/README.md

-# Youtube transcript
+# Youtube transcript summarizer
-Created a youtube transcript summarizer application which can give the summary of a youtube video.
+I created a YouTube transcript summarizer application that can summarize a YouTube video.

 Integrated **YouTube Transcript API** to retrieve video transcripts for summarization.